Summer Mortimer: Arts and broadcasting career

 In 2012, Mortimer illustrated The Night I Met the Boogie Man, written by her twin sister Julia, and created murals.

 In 2012, Mortimer's work was included in the Talent Supporting Talent Canadian Athlete Art Exhibit, a fundraiser at the Jane Roos Gallery in Toronto.
 Her first solo art exhibition was at the Station Coffee House and Gallery in 2015.

 After her swimming career, Mortimer refocused in the arts, including the visual arts and performing arts, becoming a Vocal Performance major at Mohawk College.
 She discovered her passion for theatre when working as a vocal coach and assistant music director for Burlington Student Theatre.
 In 2020, she was a cast member of Drury Lane Theatrical Productions' Little Shop of Horrors.

 She was a nominee at the 2019 City of Hamilton Arts Awards, for the Emerging Media Arts Award.

-Mortimer also works as a "princess performer" for entertainment company Forever Fairest.
+Mortimer worked as a "princess performer" for entertainment company Forever Fairest.

 In 2021, Mortimer was named as the pool-side reporter for aquatics competition at the Olympic Games, and studio analyst for the Paralympic Games broadcasts on CBC and AMI-tv.
 She returned to co-host in-studio segments with Scott Russell for the opening and closing ceremonies and daily highlights programs, during the 2022 Winter Paralympics.
+From 2024 to 2025, she was a host for Sportsnet.